rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ## Application health and metrics monitoring

 By default, all the applications in this workshop exposes Spring Boot Actuator management endpoint.
-[Here](parent/pom.xml) is where we include the actuator dependency and here is where we configure it.
+[Here](parent/pom.xml) is where we include the actuator dependency and [here](fire-and-forget-producer/src/main/resources/application-management.yml) is where one of the applications configures it.

 ### Gathering health status